StardustXR/website/docs/01-get-started/02-Quickstart.md

 </h1>

 :::info
-You will need the [Terra repository](https://terra.fyralabs.com/), unless you have [Ultramarine Linux](https://ultramarine-linux.org/download/) which comes pre-installed:
+You will need the [Terra repository](https://terra.fyralabs.com/), unless you have [Ultramarine Linux](https://ultramarine-linux.org) or [Bazzite](https://bazzite.gg).
+You can install it using this command:
 ```
 sudo dnf install --nogpgcheck --repofrompath 'terra,https://repos.fyralabs.com/terra$releasever' terra-release
 ```